TimmyTram/TankGame-Pkmn-Edition/README.md

 3. Scroll to the comment where Map constants are listed
 4. Create another constant following the structure as the other map constants
 5. Go to src/tankgame and open ResourceHandler.java
-6. Go to the function initMaps() and add another line ResourceHandler.gameMaps.add(ResourceConstants."The field for your map");
+6. Go to the function initMaps() and add another line of code to add your map
 7. Then simply rebuild the game artifact as listed above